 Some companies will hire a professional estimator to develop their construction estimate.
 The American Society of Professional Estimators (ASPE) is the oldest and largest organization of professional construction estimators.
 In some cases, especially if you’re making an estimate to determine the price you plan to bid on a particular contract, hiring a professional estimator can actually save you money.

-A good estimate will provide a budget that will be almost identical to the total cost at the end of the project.
-In order to make sure your estimate comes as close to the final cost as possible, you’ll need to figure out exactly what expenses will be incurred during the project.
+A good estimate provides a budget that is almost identical to the total cost at the end of the project.
+In order to ensure your estimate comes as close to the final cost as possible, you’ll need to calculate all expenses that will be incurred throughout the project.

-That means you’ll need to outline the scope of the work required and then break down the different individual supplies, tools, labor and any other costs necessary to complete the project as described.
+This involves outlining the scope of the work required and breaking down the individual supplies, tools, labor and any other costs necessary to complete the project as described.

 Below we’ve broken down each of the sections you should include in your construction estimate:

-Before anything, make sure to write down the estimated start and end date of the project.
-This can give an estimated timeline of how long construction will last and when the project will be completed.
-It’s important to include this as it shows you already have an outline of the project in your head.
+Before recording anything else, make sure to write down the project’s estimated start and end date.
+This gives an estimated timeline for how long construction will last and shows that you have outlined the project from start to finish.

 Description of Work

-Start by laying out what the job will require.
-Try to be brief and to the point — you can save the specifics for the following sections, where you’ll go into each requirement and its costs in detail.
-Here, you’re just giving a general overview of the work proposed.
+When laying out what the job will require, try to be brief and to the point.
+The purpose of this section is to give a general overview of the proposed work.
+You can save the specifics for the following sections, where you’ll go into each requirement and its costs in detail.

-Immediately after you summarize the project, you’ll begin detailing the project’s expenses beginning with direct costs.
+After summarizing the project, you’ll begin detailing the project’s expenses beginning with direct costs.
 Direct costs are those that are directly tied to the physical development of the project.
-There are three main direct costs that should be included in every construction estimate: labor, materials and equipment.
+There are three main direct costs that should be included in every construction estimate:

 - Worksite security